Our Project

 Communication among participants at each institution is handled through an all-group listserv, e-mail and telephone.
 Documents such as meeting minutes or procedures for scanning are shared through the web-based software program Blackboard.
 Participants also come together periodically for all-group meetings and more often for their individual team meetings.

-A lot of our efforts occur behind the scenes and our news summarizes our efforts.
 The Mission and Vision statements are also available online.
 We hope the service we provide proves valuable and interesting.